 Four Prong Setting

 A four prong setting is more commonly used for solitaires and many other engagement rings, as it allows more of the diamond to be visible and lets in more light, which enhances its brilliance and sparkle.
-Additionally, a four prong setting can give a diamond a slightly rounder appearance and make it appear slightly larger.
+Additionally, a four prong setting can make a diamond appear slightly larger.

 This setting is also generally considered more modern and minimalist in style.
 It is more secure than the three prong with less metal than the six prong.
 Just the right balance of brightness and security.